sjjsy/neronet/doc/notes_on_scrum.md

 prerequisite for productive adaptation.
 Adaptation is how the system improves itself in order to employ its resources more productively.

+Scrum involves a scheme of several practices and artifacts which incorporate its philosophy into a practical procedure.
+Most of the important artifacts and practices are discussed in the links below.

+According to some, Scrum is lightweight, simple to understand but difficult to master.

 Resources:

 - [Scrum Guide](http://www.scrumguides.org/scrum-guide.html)